 Did I miss something important?
 Probably.
 Do I care?
 Not really.
 Did I play World of Warcraft for years and years having only a cursory knowledge of what was going down in Kalimdor?
 Yup.
 Did I have to look up how to spell Kalimdor?
 You bet.

 The Storyteller cherishes the world.
 In Destiny, there is a massive backstory which is doled out in a set of virtual cards called Grimoire.
-The idea being that you read bits and pieces of backstory about how the Traveler arrived at Earth and blah blah blah, when do we get to shoot things?
+The idea is that you read bits and pieces of backstory about how the Traveler arrived at Earth and blah blah blah, when do we get to shoot things?

 As a writer and an avid reader, it’s clear to me that it’s the value of this lore that comprises a game.
 It’s the essential foundation and even though I mostly don’t care, I am sure that if it was absent, the ambiance of the game would be two dimensional and lacking poetry, but, yeah, I mostly want to do battle.